kunalj101/python_intro_hackathon/chapter5.md

 *** =instructions
-- Store input variable in list "predictors"
 - Create a object of RandomForestClassifier
-- Train model on training data set (x_train, y_train)
+- Do prediction for test data set
-- Use .predict() method for prediction
-- Use to_csv() to export csv file
+- Export test prediction to csv file

 *** =hint
-- Use predictors =['Credit_History','Education','Gender'] as predictor variable
-- Use from sklearn.tree import RandomForestClassifier
+- Use RandomForestClassifier() with sklearn.ensemble to create a random forest object
+- Use to_csv() with dataframe to export csv file

 *** =pre_exercise_code